nhsconnect/prm-gocd-infra/README.md

 GoCD consists of server and agents.

+Server data is stored in RDS database.
+Build artifacts are stored on a EC2 volume.

 The server is behind a proxy facing the internet.

 There are several agents running in a dedicated VPC.
 These are general-purpose agents to be used for building code or docker images.